-Understanding the Roots of Database Performance Issues
+Understanding The Roots Of Database Performance Issues

-truly means and what typically causes it to degrade.
+Before diving into solutions, it’s crucial to understand what database performance truly means and what typically causes it to degrade.
 Performance refers to the speed and efficiency with which your database handles queries, transactions, and data retrieval.
 When performance suffers, it’s often due to one or more common culprits.

 Common Culprits Dragging Down Your Database

-.
+Identifying bottlenecks is the first step in database performance tuning.
 Several factors can contribute to a slow and inefficient database:

 - Slow Query Execution: This is perhaps the most frequent complaint.
 Queries might take an unacceptably long time to return results due to inefficient query design, a lack of proper indexing, outdated database statistics, or simply insufficient hardware resources.